Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 If you would like to add Coleus to your collection, you may obtain them online from Etsy (Link to Etsy).

-Painted Nettle care requires regular pruning to keep it neat, to reduce pest infestation, and to control and rejuvenate growth.
+Painted Nettle requires regular pruning to keep it neat, to reduce pest infestation, and to control and rejuvenate growth.
 Keep reading for more on the best growing conditions and how to provide them.

 Painted Nettle, Coleus, Coleus blumei